-RNs may earn a certificate in HIV/AIDS care by completing three online courses, in conjunction with the General Adult specialty or as electives in other specialties - or by completing the three courses as a non-degree student.
+RNs may earn a Certificate in HIV/AIDS care by completing three online courses in conjunction with the specialty by completing the courses as electives.
+Interested students may also enroll in these three courses as a non-degree student.

 Topics covered in depth through this three course series include epidemiology, infection control, cultural considerations in delivering care, pathophysiology, immunology, symptom management, case management and HIV prevention.